 Even if the driver’s insurance policy does not cover all of the damages due to liability limits on their policy, check your homeowners insurance to see if it has a provision listing damage from a vehicle as a covered peril.
 If it does, then your policy should cover any additional damage above and beyond what the car insurance policy covers.

 In addition, the high deductibles of many home insurance policies make it cost prohibitive to file a claim on your policy for vehicle damage.
-Depending on the amount, you might consider paying for any remaining damage out of pocket and avoid filing a claim that can lead to higher premiums.
+Depending on the amount, you might consider paying for any remaining damage out of pocket and avoiding filing a claim that could lead to higher premiums.

 Most home insurance policies list water damage as a covered peril, as long as the damage comes from a leak that originates in your home.
-Most policies do not cover damage from flooding resulting from a source outside of your home.
-For that, insurers offer flood insurance, which is an entirely separate policy.
-Other damage resulting from a flood, such as vandalism, theft, or fire, are covered by your home insurance policy.
+Most policies do not cover damage from flooding outside the home.
+For that, insurers offer flood insurance, which is an entirely separate coverage type.
+Other damage resulting from a flood, such as vandalism, theft, or fire, is covered by your home insurance policy.

 One condition that can result from flooding, the onset of mold, is not covered by many home insurance policies.
 Luckily, some insurers offer optional mold coverage, so ask an agent for more information.

-A home insurance policy covers a lot of damage, including damage to property for you and bodily injury for your guests.
+A home insurance policy covers a lot of damage, including damage to your property and bodily injury for your guests.
 For the most part, unless the policy explicitly excludes a peril, expect to receive coverage if your home gets damaged by water, fire, falling objects, theft, or vandalism.